resources

 experiencing a mental health problem?

-In an emergency call 999 or immediately go to your local Accident and Emergency department…
+In an emergency call your countries emergency number e.g. 999 in the UK or 911 is the US, or immediately go to your local Accident and Emergency department…

 - If your life is in danger (for example you are at risk of taking your own life or have seriously harmed yourself).